Mansi7-7/esp32-cold-storage-monitoring-matter/README.md

 This project solves these challenges using an ESP32-based embedded system integrated with the Matter protocol, enabling seamless communication across devices and platforms.

-##  Problem Statement

-- No real-time monitoring of temperature & humidity
-- Manual data logging leading to human errors
-- Poor interoperability between devices
-- Lack of remote access and alerts

 ##  Solution

 - ESP32 microcontroller with temperature & humidity sensors